robhinds/food-science-site/recipes/_posts/2021-07-30-how-to-smoke-chicken-wings.md

 <br>

 ## 3. How to smoke chicken wings
-When I smoke my chicken wings, I normally cook them low'n'slow, indirect for an hour or so with a bit of smoke, and then finish them up hot'n'fast direct over the coals.
+When I smoke my chicken wings, I normally cook them _low-and-slow_, indirect for an hour or so with a bit of smoke, and then finish them up _hot-and-fast_ direct over the coals.
 This gives us the advantage of slowly and evenly cooking the meat, keeping it moist and tender, and then the hot finish allows us to crisp up the skin and render the fat.

-It is possible to finish the wings up fully on the smoker, but if you go this route you may find that by the time the wings are cooked, the skin is still slightly rubber-y, this will be because the skin hasn't rendered properly yet.
+It is possible to finish the wings up fully on the smoker, but if you go this route you may find that by the time the wings are cooked, the skin is still slightly rubber-y, this will be because the skin hasn't rendered the fat properly at these temperatures yet.
 It will be perfectly safe to eat, but I prefer the crisper finish.

 <br>
 <br>